dilpills/javascript-prep-0223-code-solutions/prep-javascript-operators-and-expressions/prep-javascript-operators-and-expressions-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What data type is returned by an arithmetic operation?
+- What data type is returned by an arithmetic operation? a number
-- What is string concatenation?
+- What is string concatenation? adding 1 strong to another, ex "two" + "two" = "twotwo"
-- What purpose(s) does the `+` plus operator serve in JavaScript?
+- What purpose(s) does the `+` plus operator serve in JavaScript? add or concacte
-- What data type is returned by comparing two values (`<`, `>`, `===`, etc)?
+- What data type is returned by comparing two values (`<`, `>`, `===`, etc)? boolean, true or false
-- What does the `+=` "plus-equals" operator do?
+- What does the `+=` "plus-equals" operator do? operator adds the value of the right operand to a variable and assigns the result to the variable

 ## Notes